 Originally from Florida, John moved to Honolulu in 1974.
 He worked as an artist for the advertising industry until 1987 when he decided to pursue a cartooning career.
 In 1988, John was a student of world-renowned cartoonist and caricaturist, Ranan Lurie, in New York.
 Back in Hawaii, Pritchett found a home at Honolulu Weekly where he provided a weekly cartoon from 1993 to June 5, 2013.
 During this time John was honored with awards from: The United Nations Correspondents Association, Hawaii Publishers Association, The Hawaii Chapter of the Society of Professional Journalists, Common Cause Hawaii, Small Business Hawaii and Hawaii's Thousand Friends.

 Published books on local politics include, "Drawn & Quartered," "The Unbelievable Empire," "Jeremy's World Comics" and the online edition of "Rail, Honolulu's Big Mistake."
-Pritchett also provides cartoons, caricatures and illustrations to national and international newspapers, magazines and Web sites.
+Pritchett also provides cartoons, caricatures and illustrations to national and international newspapers, book publishers, magazines and Web sites.

 Home Page | Site Map | Search